-The buttermilk biscuit recipe on the bag of the Gold Medal flour bag was pretty good, but last night I wanted to make strawberry shortcake, found I was out of buttermilk, and made the biscuits with sour cream.
+The buttermilk biscuit recipe on the bag of the Gold Medal flour bag is pretty good, but last night I wanted to make strawberry shortcake, found I was out of buttermilk, and made the biscuits with sour cream.
 The biscuits were so light and tender and had such a good flavor that I’d definitely make them this way again – especially for shortcake because the sour cream flavor meshed well with the strawberries.

 The biscuit recipe was easy and required only one bowl microwave-safe mixing bowl.
 You melt the butter right in the bowl, let it cool to room temperature, then stir in the ingredients in the order given.
 If you work biscuit dough too much it gets tough, so I just squished it together in the bowl, turned it onto a clean surface, and made as many cuts as I could without re-gathering the dough.